Skip to main content

 What is the controller?

 The controller is the brain.
-It interfaces the motor to the battery, through user input (throttle or pedal assist).
+It interfaces the motor to the battery through user input (throttle or pedal assist).
 The controller is the central electronic unit that controls when battery power is applied to the motor.
-It does this by interfacing to the most, if not all, the electric bicycle specific components including the battery, throttle, sensors, motor, brake override, and display.
+It does this by interfacing with most if not all, the electric bicycle-specific components, including the battery, throttle, sensors, motor, brake override, and display.
 The controller regulates everything for smooth, dependable operation.

 What about insurance?

-Many times, your homeowner or renter insurance may allow you to add your bike to the policy.
-However, it may be a better idea to purchase a separate policy from an insurer that specifically covers e-bikes.
+Your homeowner or renter insurance may allow you to add your bike to the policy.
+However, it may be a better idea to purchase a separate policy from an insurer that explicitly covers e-bikes.
 EBR has a good article on insurance that may help.
-Either way, make sure you are protected with a good lock and be very careful where you store your bike.
+Either way, ensure you are protected with a good lock and be very careful where you store your bike.
+Our favorite bicycle insurance source is SPOKE

 What about regenerative braking?

-As you pedal up a hill, you create potential energy that can be recaptured on the decent.
+As you pedal up a hill, you create potential energy that can be recaptured on the descent.
 Equally, if you are going 20mph, coming to a stop can generate power.
-This potential and kinetic energy can be captured through the motor or braking system to charge the battery.
-On a Prius electric car, which weighs two-tons, this can translate into a significant amount of energy.
+The motor or braking system can capture this potential and kinetic energy to charge the battery.
+On a Prius electric car weighing two tons, this can translate into a significant amount of energy.
 On a bicycle, it is really negligible.
-With most electric bikes, the notion of recapturing lost energy is small because most of the kinetic energy used to accelerate or climb a hill, is lost in wind resistance, tire flex, heat loss and other factors.
-Potential energy, by virtue of the ride down the hill, is quite small (you don't weight that much).
+With most electric bikes, the notion of recapturing lost energy is small because most of the kinetic energy used to accelerate or climb a hill is lost in wind resistance, tire flex, heat loss, and other factors.
+Potential energy, by virtue of the ride down the hill, is relatively small (you don't weigh that much).
 In other words, there is nothing to gain through regeneration.
 Comparing two bikes, one with regenerative braking and the other without, both will travel about the same total distance on a given charge.
-In the end, it is hard to justify the added cost of regenerative braking on an e-bike.
+Ultimately, it is hard to justify the added cost of regenerative braking on an e-bike.

 How can I transport my e-bike?

 E-bikes are heavier than non-electric bikes because of their motors and batteries.
-As a result, you might not be able to easily put it into your trunk like a regular bike.
+As a result, you might need help putting it into your trunk like a regular bike.
 When putting your electric bike in your car isn’t an option, we recommend using a car rack.
 They’re easy to install, easy to secure your e-bike to, and leave space inside your car.
 But not all car racks are made for the weight of an electric bike.
-Some e-bikes weigh upwards of 60 pounds, and many car racks just can't handle that weight.
-Most trunk racks are not compatible as they typically have a per bike weight limit of 35 pounds.
-Even most hanging style racks are not an option because most are rated for 40 pounds per bike.
-Tray style hitch car racks are the best option (the only option, really).
-We recommend this style because you don’t have to lift your e-bike high up off the ground and maneuver it onto a hanging style rack.
-Each of the bike’s wheels are secured to a tray that holds the bike.
-Also, there are several rated for electric bikes.
+Some e-bikes weigh over 60 pounds, and many car racks just can't handle that weight.
+Most trunk racks are incompatible as they typically have a per-bike weight limit of 35 pounds.
+Even most hanging-style racks are not an option because most are rated for 40 pounds per bike.
+Tray-style hitch car racks are the best option (the only option, really).
+We recommend this style because you don’t have to lift your e-bike high up off the ground and maneuver it onto a hanging-style rack.
+Each of the bike’s wheels is secured to a tray that holds the bike.
+Also, there are several ratings for electric bikes.
 But, even with tray hitch racks, you'll have to check the capacity.
-Some racks have a 60 pound per bike capacity, but you have to be aware of the total weight capacity too.
-Even though a rack may have a 60 pound per bike weight capacity, the entire rack may only have a 100-pound total capacity (meaning it might only hold one e-bike).
-We carry Kuat bike racks that are rated for the weight of an e-bike?
+Some racks have a 60-pound-per-bike capacity, but you must also be aware of the total weight capacity.
+Even though a rack may have a 60-pound per bike weight capacity, the entire rack may only have a 100-pound total capacity (meaning it might only hold one e-bike).
+We carry Kuat bike racks that are rated for the weight of an e-bike.
 Read more: Kuat Racks.

 What about an e-bike versus a gas bike?